-11 July 2020, Japanese Katazome printing with Sarah Desmarais
+11 July 2020, Katazome printing, Virtual Workshop with Sarah Desmarais

 Sarah Desmarais is a textile designer maker and crafts researcher.
 She produces hand-printed textiles with the traditional materials of Japanese katazome or stencil dyeing - paper stencils and a rice paste resist that is washed out after dyeing to leave a white pattern on a coloured ground.
 Her designs derive from drawing and mark making in a variety of wild and weathered landscapes.
 Her work celebrates the value of slow making and its potential to contribute to a more sustainable culture of textile production and consumption.
 She is the recipient of a 2019 Queen Elizabeth Scholarship Trust award to take part in a research trip to Japan.
 She has recently undertaken artist residencies with Bow Arts and the Museum of Domestic Design and Architecture, and supervises doctoral research at the Royal College of Art.